 Let’s be real here.
 You’ve likely walked into your local Target in need of dish soap and emerged with $$$ worth of clothes, shoes, and jewelry you didn’t know you needed.

 This is because Target has some damn cute stuff, and we stand by those booties we bought alongside our dish soap.
-Don’t @ us.

-(4) Undercover Mama
+(3) Undercover Mama

+No big deal.
+But if you are, why have to re-purchase a new wardrobe when so many maternity clothes do double duty?
 Undercover Mama is great for this, and our favorite part about this company is that they truly make great nursing (and maternity wear) for every body.

 (5) Old Navy

 Old Navy is amazing for inexpensive maternity clothes and basics at killer prices.

 We especially love it for staple pregnancy pieces.
 Moms rave about their affordable maternity jeans.
 We also love the variety of sizes, and different options for dresses and tops at relatively cheap prices.

 Just like their traditional clothing lines, clothes you wear from Old Navy won’t last you through every day of multiple pregnancies.
 But it holds up well enough to get you through one with ease!

 You’ll definitely want to check out Old Navy’s line of maternity wear.